iugamarian/links/README.md

 To accesses samba share from windows type \\samba_server_name on address bar, in my case it is \\openwrt

-# OpenWRT/LEDE Project - Samba Server 2018 firewalled only one ip allowed, also ssh
+# OpenWRT/LEDE Project - Samba Server 2018 firewalled only one ip allowed, also ssh and http (LuCI)

 Combined from the following (each not working individually, only after merging all and testing):